How You (And Your Dog) Can Avoid Snake Bites — And What To Do If You Get Bitten

 "I've seen a number of patients in my career — little kids who've been bitten in the face or the dominant hand," Morocco says.
 "Because that's what kids do.
 They see this thing, they reach out to touch it and bang! — they get a snake bite."

-Snake bites can be more dangerous for children than for adults, because they are smaller and are often bitten in the face, which is more serious than a bite on the leg or hand.
+Snake bites can be more dangerous for children than for adults, because they are smaller and are often bitten on the face, which is more serious than a bite on the leg or hand.
 "Children get sick very quickly," Morocco says.

 So what do you do if you or a loved one gets bitten?